hushmesh/mesh-infrastructure/README.md

 ## Background

-These libraries were developed as part of the "Privacy Preserving Digital Credential Wallets & Verifiers" topic call administered by the Department of Homeland Security (DHS) Science and Technology Directorate (S&T) Silicon Valley Innovation Program (SVIP).
+This work is funded in part by the U.S Department of Homeland Security Science and Technology Directorate (DHS S&T) Silicon Valley Innovation Program (SVIP) under contract DHS SVIP OTA No. 70RSAT24T00000010 (Confidential Computing-Based Mesh Holder and Mesh Verifier Agents/Phase 1).
+Any opinions contained herein are those of the performer and do not necessarily reflect those of DHS.
 [More information about this topic call can be found here](https://www.dhs.gov/science-and-technology/hushmesh).

 They are grouped into the following categories: